eelizan1/smart_fridge_final/README.md

 Using Raspberry Pi to repeatedly fetch product data from a fridge and execute specific operations accordingly – reorder from an ecommerce site, notify user, CRUD operations.

 Let's a user know when they are out of items in a fridge.
-Re-orders the item for them through an e-commerce website.
+Re-orders the item for them through an e-commerce website that has been made.
 Idea is to save user's time from getting the item themselves.

 Main Materials:
  1. Mini fridge